openstack-archive/tripleo-docs/deploy-guide/source/features/deployed_ceph.rst

                           Path to an existing crush hierarchy spec file.
     --standalone          Use single host Ansible inventory.
 Used only for development or testing environments.
+    --tld                 Top Level Domain suffix to be added to the short hostname to represent the fully qualified
+                          domain name.
     --container-image-prepare CONTAINER_IMAGE_PREPARE
                           Path to an alternative
                           container_image_prepare_defaults.yaml.
 Used to control